 An array of current technologies is utilized to solve mathematical problems at the level of calculus and below.
 Exposure to the appropriate use and limits of technology is the main objective.
 The course is conducted in a laboratory format and is intended for prospective math majors.
 Grading: Credit/No Credit.
 Prerequisite or Corequisite: MATH 2315.
 Course Rotation: Fall.

 2303 - Calculus for Business & Social Sciences - 3 credit hours sciences.
-This course may satisfy a portion of the liberal arts elective studies in depth requirement.
 Note: Credit will be allowed for only one course of MATH 2315 or MATH 2303.
-Prerequisite: MATH 1013 or equivalent.
-Course rotation: Spring even years.

 Covers topics in elementary calculus and analytic geometry for students in business and social